liip/LiipImagineBundle/Resources/doc/introduction.rst

 loaders are typically managed by the ``DataManager`` and automatically wired with it, using dependency injection.

-How a specific ``DataLoader`` retrieves the image, is up to the loader.
-The most simple way is to read a file from the local filesystem.
-This is implemented by the ``Liip\ImagineBundle\Binary\Loader\FileSystemLoader``, which is set by default.
+How a specific ``DataLoader`` retrieves the image is up to the loader.
+The default is to read a file from the local filesystem.
+This is implemented by the ``Liip\ImagineBundle\Binary\Loader\FileSystemLoader``, which is configured as the default loader.
 You could also create a random image on the fly using drawing utilities, or read a binary stream from any stream registered.

-The most important parts about those ``DataLoader``:
+The most important parts about those ``DataLoader``s:

 1. They ``find`` a single image based on a given identifier.
 2. They return a ready-to-use ``Imagine\Image\ImageInterface``.